 Don’t forget the alcohol-free drinks

 Chances are, during the Christmas holidays, your cup will runneth over with the festive drink.
 We’re talking beer, wine and spirits.
-But, we often forget that there’s some people that don’t drink…Like children.
+But, we often forget that there are some people that don’t drink…Like children.
 Or your pregnant sister in law.
-So, do yourself (and them) a favour by making sure you’ve got a few good non-alcoholic options up your sleeve.
-Juices, teas and soda is great – or, make up a big batch of iced tea, or this delish chia ginger limeade.
-It’s great for kids, and (the best part) all you have to do is throw in a splash of your favourite tipple into it for a delicious afternoon cocktail.
+So, do yourself (and them) a favor by making sure you’ve got a few good non-alcoholic options up your sleeve.
+Juices, teas, and soda are great – or, make up a big batch of iced tea, or this delish chia ginger limeade.
+It’s great for kids, and (the best part) all you have to do is throw in a splash of your favorite tipple into it for a delicious afternoon cocktail.

 Pick your battles